Bake Play Smile

 Crispy pork sausage rolls cooling on a wire rack.

-These easy puff pastry sausage rolls are such a family favourite!
+These easy homemade sausage rolls are such a family favourite!
 Freezer-friendly and super quick - this is sure to become your go-to sausage roll recipe.

 Print Pin Rate